 Meet Kelly Ulstad.

-A licensed Advanced Practice Esthetician since 2016, Kelly is the owner of The Skin Company in Hudson, Wisconsin, a suburb of St. Paul, Minnesota.
+A licensed Advanced Practice Esthetician since 2016, Kelly is the owner of The Skin Reform in Hudson, Wisconsin, a suburb of St. Paul, Minnesota.
 While she is trained in a variety of advanced practice modalities, Kelly’s passion lies in the treatment of stubborn acne.
 Her expertise in this area has helped numerous clients overcome breakouts to realize clear, healthy skin.

 L: What inspired you to become an esthetician?